abhinavr11/Stride/Assignment1/docs/README.md

 * Divided the test based on silence between two consecutive words
 * Transformed the generated audio files to extract out mfcc features
 * Generated logits from the CNN after passing the test audio chunks through it
+* No luck so far with the accuracy on the test audio file data (even after reducing noise and removing audio files that were not properly split)
+* Possible fixes - 1.
+Might try stft , lot of padding is involved learning is less i think its because of this